Packing for hospital is an exciting part of preparing for the birth of your baby.

 - A watch with a second hand, to time contractions

-For after delivery
+For after the birth

 - Family phone numbers that you can call on a hospital phone, in case you are not allowed to use a mobile phone